typedb/typedb-docs/_08-schema/01-concepts.md

 <div class="galert">
 [Note]
 Although the attributes above have been assigned to `employment`, they are yet to be defined.
-We will soon learn how to [define an attribute](#defining-an-attribute).
+We will soon learn how to [define an attribute](#define-an-attribute).
 </div>

-### Subtyping a relationship
+### Subtype a relationship
-A relationship can be defined to inherit another relationship.
+We can define a relationship to inherit all attributes owned, and roles related to and played by another relationship.
 Let's take a look at an example of subtyping an `affiliation` relationship.

 <div class="gtabs dark" data-parse-to-html="true">